numfocus/gsoc/2017/proposals/yashchuk-ivan.md

     * Assembling a bilinear form uvdx `a = inner(u, v)*dx`
     * Projecting an expression into a function space `project('...', FunctionSpace)`
     * Solve a Poisson problem

+   Above mentioned functionality should work with arbitrary shaped quad/hex elements.

 ### August 7th - August 11th

 * Make the documentation.
-* Make the demo program with Jupyter Notebook.
+* Make the documented demo of the Poisson problem.

 ### August 14th - August 18th